kamyar-2020/web_page/index.md

 -->

 <p style = "background-color : #027812 ; color : white" id = "Life and Education">
-    i am 18 years old and i was born in Mashhad-Iran.
-Actually now i am studying in the field of Computer Engineering-and I love this field- in <a href = "http://www.iust.ac.ir/en" title = "URL of My Uni WebSite">Elm-o-San'at University(University of Science and Technology of Iran)</a> and i am still undergraduate. so, i actually don't have much to say in this case, except that the highschool i studied was located in Mashad, called Mosalla Nejad.
+   I am <b>18</b> years old and i was born in <strong>Mashhad-Iran</strong>.
+Actually now i am studying in the field of Computer Engineering-and I love this field- in <a href = "http://www.iust.ac.ir/en" title = "URL of My Uni WebSite"><b>Elm-o-San'at University(University of Science and Technology of Iran)</b></a> and i am still undergraduate.
+So, i actually don't have much to say in this case, except that the highschool i studied was located in Mashad, called Mosalla Nejad.
 </p>

 <img src = "./Course.jpg" alt = "My Course" title = "My Course">